-- o A contact person for the verification; - o Existing test data of the technology; - o Information on technology, details and mode of action as required for a full understanding of the technology; - Comments on documents submitted for comment.
+- o Existing test data of the technology; - o Information on technology, details and mode of action as required for a full understanding of the technology; - Comments on documents submitted for comment.

 {Verification Body} agrees to provide within the contract:

 - Verification of the technology as indicated in this contract; - o One original verification report and verification statement.